 After the chain 1, begin turning the work towards you…

-…And completely around so it’s mirrored.
+…and completely around so it’s mirrored.

 If your piece is curling, it’s okay!
 By nature of this stitch pattern, your work may curl.
 It will correct itself when you work more rows.

-So for rows 2 and above, it’s written as one of these (all mean the same):
+For rows 2 and above, it’s written as one of these (all mean the same):

 - Chain 1, turn.
 SC into the 1st stitch, and each stitch across.